Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Evaluating intangible assets during a business acquisition

 When it comes to acquiring a business, the valuation of intangible assets plays a crucial role in determining the overall value of the transaction.
-Intangible assets, such as patents, trademarks, intellectual property and goodwill, can represent a significant portion of a company's value.
-This article explores how to evaluate these intangible assets in the context of an acquisition in Quebec and Canada.
+Intangible assets, such as patents, trademarks, intellectual property, and goodwill, can represent a significant portion of a company's value.
+This article explores how to value these intangible assets in the context of an acquisition in Quebec and Canada.

 Introduction

-The evaluation of intangible assets is an essential step in the process of acquiring a business.
+Valuing intangible assets is a critical step in the business acquisition process.
 Unlike tangible assets, such as buildings and equipment, intangible assets are not physically tangible, but they can have considerable value.
-Understanding how to identify, value and integrate these assets into a company's valuation is crucial to ensuring a successful transaction.
+Understanding how to identify, value, and incorporate these assets into a business valuation is crucial to ensuring a successful transaction.

 What is an intangible asset?